 How do I record the workday of my employees?

-To ensure ease of registration for everyone in your company, the ideal would be to work with a software that includes time signing.
+To ensure ease of registration for everyone in your company, the ideal would be to work with software that includes time signing.
 This is the easiest, fastest and most reliable way to record the workday.
-If the contracted software automates other Human Resources management tasks, in addition to allowing employees to sign the entry and exit of work, you will be fast forwarding your company into the future.
+If the contracted software automates other Human Resources management tasks, in addition to allowing employees to sign the entry and exit of work, you will be fast-forwarding your company into the future.

 What about the employees who work remotely?

 It does not matter, they have to register their daily work.
 Employees who work remotely must also continue to comply with the rest of the particularities, such as the work they have done, and adopt the corresponding measures for the prevention of labor risks and data protection.